 Lucas lives in São Paulo and will be the first to tell you that in Brazil, WhatsApp is not just an app — it's basically how the country runs.
 He's been navigating Brazilian group culture his whole life, so finding the best ones to share here felt like a natural fit.
 He covers everything from local business networks and community trade groups to football discussions, regional cultural exchanges, and neighbourhood support chats.
 His listings tend to have real energy to them because that's just how Brazilians use these spaces.

-Groupizo is free to browse, free to use, and free to submit your group — no premium tier, no email walls.
-We keep it that way on purpose.
+Groupizo is free to browse and free to submit your group.
+There is no premium tier and no email wall.

-To cover hosting, the link-checker infrastructure, and the team's time, we run ads.
-Standard stuff.
-You see a couple of banners, we keep the lights on.
-Seems like a fair trade.
+To cover hosting and the link-checker infrastructure, we run ads.
+You see a few banners, we keep the servers running.

 - We do not enter the groups we list.
-We verify the invite link is active — nothing beyond that.
+We verify the invite link is active.

 - We do not read, monitor, or store any messages from inside any WhatsApp group.

 - We do not sell your data.
-Submitting a group link doesn't create an account or add you to any mailing list.
+Submitting a group link does not create an account or add you to any mailing list.

-- We do not guarantee groups stay active forever.
-WhatsApp admins control their own links — if one gets reset, our checker catches it and hides the listing within 24 hours.
+- We do not guarantee groups stay active permanently.
+WhatsApp admins control their own links.
+If one gets reset, our checker catches it and hides the listing.